textcortex/icortex/README.md

 https://user-images.githubusercontent.com/2453968/199964302-0dbe1d7d-81c9-4244-a9f2-9d959775e471.mp4

-ICortex

-With ICortex, ...

-- You write prompts [in natural language](https://en.wikipedia.org/wiki/Natural-language_programming), e.g. English, in Jupyter notebook cells.
-- The prompts are then processed by language models that generate Python code.
-- The generated Python code is executed.
-- more flexibly than regular software.

-ICortex is a [Jupyter kernel](https://jupyter-client.readthedocs.io/en/latest/kernels.html) that lets you develop **soft programs**:
+ICortex enables you to develop **soft programs**:

+> *Soft program:* a set of instructions (i.e. prompts) [written in natural language](https://en.wikipedia.org/wiki/Natural-language_programming) (e.g. English), processed by a language model that generates code at a lower layer of abstraction (e.g. Python), to perform work more flexibly than regular software.

-ICortex is ...
+It is ...

 - a drop-in replacement for the IPython kernel.
-Prompts can be executed with the [magic commands](https://ipython.readthedocs.io/en/stable/interactive/magics.html) `%prompt` or `%p` for short.
+Prompts are executed with [magic commands](https://ipython.readthedocs.io/en/stable/interactive/magics.html) such as `%prompt`.
-- interactive—install missing packages directly, decide whether to execute the generated code or not, and so on, directly in the Jupyter Notebook cell.
+- interactive—automatically install missing packages, decide whether to execute the generated code or not, and so on, directly in the Jupyter Notebook cell.
-- open source and fully extensible—if you think we are missing a model or an API, you can request it by creating an issue, or implement it yourself by subclassing `ServiceBase` under [`icortex/services`](icortex/services).
+- open source and fully extensible—ICortex introduces a [domain-specific language](https://en.wikipedia.org/wiki/Domain-specific_language) for orchestrating various code generation services.
+If you think we are missing a model or an API, you can request it by creating an issue, or implement it yourself by subclassing `ServiceBase` under [`icortex/services`](icortex/services).

-It is similar to [Github Copilot](https://github.com/features/copilot) but with certain differences that make it stand out:
+ICortex is similar to [Github Copilot](https://github.com/features/copilot) but with certain differences that make it stand out:

 | Feature | GitHub Copilot | ICortex |
 |---|:---:|:---:|